nasa/trick/trick_source/trick_utils/SAIntegrator/README.md

 #### ```double** set_in_vars( double* in_vars[])```
 Specify the variables from which ```inState``` values are to be copied when ```load()``` is called.
 The number of elements in this array must equal the number of state variables.
+Return a pointer to the previous array so that it can be deleted if necessary.
 ![set_in_vars](images/set_in_vars.png)

 #### ```double** set_out_vars( double* out_vars[])```
 Specify the variables to which ```outState``` values are to be copied when ```unload()``` is called.
 The number of elements in this array must equal the number of state variables.
+Return a pointer to the previous array so that it can be deleted if necessary.
 ![set_out_vars](images/set_out_vars.png)

 <a id=typedef-RootErrorFunc></a>